BolajiAyodeji/bolajiayodeji.com/content/how-to-deploy-a-node-application-to-heroku.md

 ## Bonus

-If you don't have npm, Node and Heroku CLI installed or a Heroku account already, here's a quick bonus [ Yes, you're welcome :) ].
+If you don't have npm, Node and Heroku CLI installed or a Heroku account already here's a quick bonus [ Yes, you're welcome :) ].

 ### Installing npm and Node

 > [Node.js](https://nodejs.org) is a JavaScript runtime built on [Chrome's V8 JavaScript engine](https://v8.dev/).

 > [npm](https://www.npmjs.com/) npm is the package manager for Node.js.
-An open source project created to help JavaScript developers easily share packaged modules of code.
+An open-source project created to help JavaScript developers easily share packaged modules of code.

 You can simply download Node.js [here](https://nodejs.org/en/).
 Don't worry, npm comes with Node.js, so doing this installs both ✨